GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 - client_name: (Optional) Client application name
 - client_jwks_uri: (Optional) URL for the client's JSON Web Key Set (JWKS) document
 - client_token_endpoint_auth_method: (Optional) Requested client authentication method for the Token Endpoint
-- client_request_uris: (Optional) Array of request_uri values that are pre-registered by the RP for use at the OP
+- client_request_uris: (Optional) Array of request_uri values that are pre-registered by the RP for use at the OpenID Connect Provider (OP)
 - client_frontchannel_logout_uris: (Optional) Client application Logout URL
 - client_sector_identifier_uri: (Optional) URL using the HTTPS scheme to be used in calculating pseudonymous identifiers by the OpenID Connect Provider (OP)
 - contacts: (Optional) Array of e-mail addresses of people responsible for this client